williamouyang/okta.github.io/docs/endpoints/apps.md

 }
 ~~~

-*Note: The [UserName Template Object](#username-template-object) defines the default username generated when a user is assigned to an application.*
+> The [UserName Template Object](#username-template-object) defines the default username generated when a user is assigned to an application.

 If you attempt to assign a username or password to an application with an incompatible [Authentication Scheme](#authentication-schemes) you will receive the following error: